How to minimise service issues & strengthen customer relationships

 Let's look at these two strategies in a bit more depth.

-Inviting customers to share their feedback before they have time to consider lodging a complaint is a strong, recommended approach.
+Inviting customers to share their feedback before they have time to consider complaining is a strong, recommended approach.

 It shows your customer that you care about their satisfaction while preventing a concern from festering into a bigger problem than it needs to be.
 An example of this in action would be a mechanic reaching out to a client after a recent service asking if they were happy with the job.

 In this scenario, the customer might explain that they were unhappy because it was a lot more expensive than the last service they received.
-This gives the mechanic the opportunity to explain that the oil needed changing this time around, and the cost of the replacement lightbulb was increased by the manufacturer.
+This gives the mechanic the opportunity to explain that the oil needs changing this time around, and the cost of the replacement lightbulb was increased by the manufacturer.

 Identify problems quickly by keeping connected with your customers